 (ii) Subsp. baltica Viidalepp, 1979, is not tenable as it is clearly only a form that appears occasionally within the European range of the nominate subspecies.
 However, Zolotuhin (pers. comm.) disputes this and states that all western Palaearctic material should be referred to as subsp. baltica.

-(iii) Laothoe sinica (Rothschild & Jordan, 1903), which is usually treated as a subspecies of Laothoe amurensis, and found in central China from Jilin Province to the foothills of the Tibetan plateau and Yunnan Province, appears to be a distinct species allied to Laothoe amurensis.
+(iii) Laothoe amurensis sinica (Rothschild & Jordan, 1903) is found in central China, from Jilin Province to the foothills of the Tibetan plateau and Yunnan Province.
 Notable localities are the Daba (Tapa) Shan and Qinling (Tsinling) Shan ranges south of Xi'an.
-Chu & Wang (1980b) also record Laothoe sinica from western China, but this is probably erroneous.)
+Chu & Wang (1980b) also record Laothoe amurensis sinica from western China, but this is probably erroneous.)

 Holarctic; Palaearctic (both eastern and western).
 Pleistocene refuge: Monocentric -- Manchurian refuge.